 |Title:||Head Men's Soccer Coach|

-One of the most successful coaches in not only Division II men's soccer coaching history, but in NCAA men's soccer history, Tony Martone is entering his 33rd season at Merrimack College in the fall of 2014.
+One of the most successful coaches in not only Division II men's soccer coaching history, but in NCAA men's soccer history, Tony Martone concluded his 33rd season at Merrimack College in the fall of 2014.

 Highlighted by a defensive unit that ranked among the nation's best, Martone helped guide the Warriors to their 10th straight winning season in 2013 as well as returned to the Northeast-10 Conference Championships for the 10th year in a row.
 Martone’s Warriors wrapped up the year with a 13-4-2 overall record while defensively, the Warriors established a new season record for fewest goals allowed (10) and goals-against average (0.51).

-Martone enjoyed his greatest year yet guiding the Navy and Gold, as the Warriors posted a 15-4-2 overall record in 2012, claiming the program's fourth Northeast-10 Conference regular season title in the process while also qualifying for the NCAA Division II Tournament.
+2012 was another historic year for Martone, as the Warriors posted a 15-4-2 overall record, claiming the program's fourth Northeast-10 Conference regular season title in the process while also qualifying for the NCAA Division II Tournament for the first time in program history.

 Merrimack also enjoyed a historic 13-game unbeaten streak (12-0-1) during the 2012 campaign, as the Warriors won the NE-10 regular season title on the final day of the season by means a 4-0 thrashing of Saint Rose.
 Merrimack would finish as the runner-up in the Northeast-10 Championships but would make up for it with the program's first-ever NCAA Tournament victory, a 1-0 win over Franklin Pierce before falling to Southern New Hampshire in the Second Round.